 Whether you can stay in your accommodation over the vacation periods depends on where you live.

 - All self-catering accommodation: you can stay throughout the winter and spring vacation periods.
+This includes Pier Quays.

 - Becket Court and Keynes College (Blocks F, G, H and I): you must move out during the winter and spring vacation.

-- Eliot and Rutherford Colleges; you only need to move out for winter vacation.
+- Eliot and Rutherford Colleges: you only need to move out for winter vacation.

-If you must move out for the winter vacation we also advise taking important/valuable items with you as access to the room over this period is not allowed.
+If you must move out for the spring vacation all of your belongings must be removed from the room.
+We also advise taking important/valuable items with you during the winter vacation as while items can still be kept in the room over this period there is no access allowed over this period is not allowed.

 There has to be a degree of compromise when living in student occupied accommodation.
 Inevitably there may be some disagreements from time to time between neighbours.
 However there are guidelines concerning noise levels, and household routines, which are intended to be of benefit to all residents.